-Beginning at Week 8 and continuing through Week 40, steroid tapering to an OCS dose of \leq 7.5 mg/day MUST be attempted in all subjects with OCS dose \geq 10.0 mg/day at Baseline, unless at least 1 of the following criteria is met:
+Beginning at Week 8 and continuing through Week 40, steroid tapering to an OCS dose of $\leq$ 7.5 mg/day MUST be attempted in all subjects with OCS dose $\geq$ 10.0 mg/day at Baseline, unless at least 1 of the following criteria is met:

-- SLEDAI-2K activity which is worsened compared to baseline in major organ systems (renal, CNS, cardiopulmonary, vasculitis, fever, thrombocytopenia, or haemolytic anaemia, or gastrointestinal activity) - Newly-affected organ system(s) based on the SLEDAI-2K, excluding serological abnormalities (dsDNA antibodies, hypocomplementemia) - Moderate to severe skin disease as reflected by a CLASI activity score of ≥ 10 - Moderate to severe arthritis disease as reflected by an active joint count of ≥ 8 tender and/or swollen joints
+- SLEDAI-2K activity which is worsened compared to baseline in major organ systems (renal, CNS, cardiopulmonary, vasculitis, fever, thrombocytopenia, or haemolytic anaemia, or gastrointestinal activity) - Newly-affected organ system(s) based on the SLEDAI-2K, excluding serological abnormalities (dsDNA antibodies, hypocomplementemia) - Moderate to severe skin disease as reflected by a CLASI activity score of $\geq 10$ - Moderate to severe arthritis disease as reflected by an active joint count of $\geq 8$ tender and/or swollen joints subject responses to steroid treatment and tolerability of taper Investigators will have flexibility in how the OCS dose is reduced at each visit.

 Steroid tapering must be started within 14 days of the visit.
 If steroid tapering is not attempted in an eligible subject, the Sponsor or Sponsor's designee must be contacted immediately.
-The recommended steroid-tapering regimen is provided in Appendix V, but due to variability in subject responses to steroid treatment and tolerability of taper Investigators will have flexibility in how the OCS dose is reduced at each visit.
+The recommended steroid-tapering regimen is provided in but due to variability in